plattebasintimelapse/ccp/README.md

 Data used for the visualization are here.
 D3.js is used to load them into the page for rendering.

 #### app/templates
-In here, you'll find an assortment of `.html` template files which are used to spit out the `copy.json` contents to the `app/snow`, `app/storage`, and `app/field` directories.
+In here, you'll find an assortment of `.html` template files which are used to spit out the `copy.json` contents to the section directories.

 Everything above gets minimized, concatinated, etc. when running the `grunt deploy` command.